littlesarker/Artificial-intelligence---Machine-Learning/README.md

 # Python ML libraries.
  # 1. scikit-learn

     Description: The fundamental library for classical machine learning in Python.
-It's built on NumPy and SciPy and provides simple and efficient tools for data mining and data analysis.
+It's built on NumPy and SciPy and providessimple and efficient tools for data mining and data analysis.
 It's the go-to library      for most "traditional" ML tasks that don't involve deep learning.
 Best for: Getting started, prototyping, and implementing standard ML algorithms.
 It has a incredibly consistent and user-friendly API.
     Key Algorithms: Classification, Regression, Clustering, Dimensionality Reduction (PCA), Model Selection, Preprocessing.

     Website: https://scikit-learn.org/

 # 2. NumPy

     Description: The foundational package for scientific computing in Python.
 It provides support for large, multi-dimensional arrays and matrices, along with a massive collection of mathematical functions to       operate on these arrays.
 Almost every other ML library uses NumPy arrays under the hood.
 Best for: Any numerical computation.
 You can't do ML without it.
 Key Feature: N-dimensional array object.

     Website: https://numpy.org/